-- For a tour of this length and with this characteristics you need to be well prepared physically and psychologically.
-Even if you are someone with an easy going attitude.
+- For a tour of this length and with these characteristics you need to be well prepared physically and psychologically.
+Even if you are someone with an easy-going attitude.

 - Vehicle check and proper maintenance is a key factor for your success.
 Doesn’t matter if your car is old, but it needs to be checked since 3000 km / 1864 mi out of the 6500 km / 4038 mi will be in extremely mountainous regions.